pravesh-dev/Dashboard-Assignment/readme.md

 2. File -> Import -> Upload Files.
 3. Select `postman/Assignment.postman_environment.json` (environment) and `postman/Assignment.postman_collection.json` (collection).
 4. Select the environment "Assignment Local" in the top-right environment dropdown.
+5. If running the backend locally, edit the `baseUrl` variable in the "Assignment Local" environment to `http://localhost:5000/api` (or your local backend port).
-5. Start with "Signup" then "Login".
+6. Start with "Signup" then "Login".
 Postman will store the cookie automatically; then run profile and tasks requests.

 ---